About Us

 Here at MS Together we want to make sure that you don’t have to face MS alone.

-We are a charity based in the UK and ROI.
+We are a charity based in the UK and Ireland.
 Our charitable purpose is to provide support services and advice for people affected by multiple sclerosis (MS), with a particular focus on people aged 18 – 35 living with MS.

 Our purpose